MartaBia/bank-tech-test/README.md

 ![User stories](images/user_stories.png)

-I then created a diagram with the classes and their method.
+I then created a diagram with the classes and their methods.

 ![Diagram](images/diagram.png)